 With Hartwick’s FlightPath, you’ll have dedicated partners at your side, from your Faculty Advisor and personal Success Coach to your close-knit group of classmates.
 Hartwick students take care of one another; this is especially true for our nurses as they tackle this challenging program together.

 Your learning will extend into 21st Century skill development with courses that build your Education for Tomorrow.
 Mini-courses such as Medical Anthropology or Success Strategies designed specifically for Nursing students will add another layer to your career preparation.
 So will our Sophomore Success Summit and Career HOP special programs.
 By junior year you’ll be working with a Career Coach and an Alumni Mentor, both of whom will offer practical insights and expertise to your journey.

 In Hartwick’s Clark Nursing Simulation Lab, you’ll be called on to rush to the aid of “Mr. Shapiro,” a mannequin programmed to simulate a variety of cardiac symptoms.
-He and other lifelike patients are part of your Hartwick head-start on the 800 hours of practice you’ll need to complete your practical education.
+He and other lifelike patients are part of your Hartwick head-start on the 834 clinical hours of practice you’ll need to complete your practical education.
 You’ll have opportunities for professional development, including the annual O’Connor Chair Lecture, featuring talks from top leaders in Nursing and related fields.

 Hartwick’s distinctive January Term courses will give you other extraordinary opportunities to develop your insights and skills, whether you’re traveling abroad for our Transcultural Nursing course or diving into our Rural Nursing course closer to campus.